Research Topic: "In an Age of Uncertainty: Inquisition in Castile and Aragon (1391–1516)"

 'The Black Death and Lay Piety in Medieval England’, St Catherine's College Exchange Conference, University of Oxford (28 February 2018).

-Eduardo read History at King's College London (2014-1017), his first dissertation dwelling on the impact of the Gregorian Reforms in the final protocols of English and Castilian royal charters and his second on the place of Lollardy in early English Protestantism (1520s-1530s).
-He then pursued a Master of Studies (MSt) Medieval Studies at Oxford (2017-2018), exploring the Eucharistic 'affiliations' of early academic Wycliffism (pre-1414).
+Eduardo read History at King's College London (2014-2017), his first dissertation dwelling on the diplomatic impact of the Gregorian Reforms in the final protocols of English and Castilian royal charters and his second on the place of Lollardy in early English Protestantism (1520s-1530s).
+He then pursued a Master of Studies (MSt) Medieval Studies (2017-2018) at St Catherine's College, Oxford, exploring the Eucharistic 'affiliations' of early academic Wycliffism (pre-1414).